 Students (and tutors) at the DAI ideally share:

-*an open and reflective mind
+*a reflective mind

-*desire for critical discourse
+*a desire for critical theory and discourse

 *"care of the self" (in the Foucauldian sense)